Fort Lauderdale Pedestrian Accident Lawyer

 Florida is the most dangerous state in the country when it comes to being a pedestrian.
 In fact, of the top ten most dangerous cities for pedestrians in the nation, eight are located in Florida.
 Statewide, 9,736 pedestrian crashes occurred in the state in 2019, up by four percent from the previous year.
 These accidents caused 7,893 injuries and 734 deaths.
 Broward County accounted for over ten percent of these statistics, with 1,083 pedestrian accidents causing 922 injuries and 66 fatalities.

 Pedestrian accidents, including hit-and-run accidents, are on the rise in Florida and Broward County.
 Injured pedestrians often incur some of the most serious injuries, including fatal accidents at a high rate.
-For the most severe or catastrophic injuries in Fort Lauderdale, pedestrian accident victims call Rosen Injury Law to help them hold the negligent driver accountable for their injuries.
+For the most severe or catastrophic injuries in Fort Lauderdale, pedestrian accident victims call Rosen Injury Law, P.A. to help them hold the negligent driver accountable for their injuries.
 Our Fort Lauderdale pedestrian accident lawyers provide clients with a Board-certified specialist in civil trial law and five-star customer service to help them get care and comfort and substantial results.

 The Most Common Causes of Pedestrian Accidents in Fort Lauderdale